School Position on Bullying

 Every report of bullying is treated seriously and dealt with, having due regard for the well-being of the targeted pupil(s) and perpetrator(s).

-An ‘Anti-Bullying Team’ made up of staff members, exists to cultivate an environment free from bullying.
+An ‘Anti-Bullying Committee’ made up of staff members, children and parents, exists to cultivate an environment free from bullying.

 The immediate priority, should a bullying incident occur, is ending the bullying, (thereby protecting the person(s) being targeted) and resolving issues and restoring the relationships involved insofar as is practicable using a ‘Reform, not Blame’ approach.